 If the Dividend Aristocrats are not exclusive enough, then the Dividend Kings might be more suitable.
 The Dividend Kings are a group of companies with 50+ years of consecutive dividend increases.

-By applying a rigorous investment methodology (such as The 8 Rules of Dividend Investing) to groups of high-quality stocks like the Dividend Aristocrats, investors can capture some of the amazing success experience by Peter Lynch at Fidelity.
+By applying a rigorous investment methodology (such as The 8 Rules of Dividend Investing) to groups of high-quality stocks like the Dividend Aristocrats, investors can capture some of the amazing success experienced by Peter Lynch at Fidelity.

-Understand the Importance of Diversification
+Lesson #2: Understand the Importance of Diversification

 Peter Lynch ran a tremendously diversified stock portfolio.
 By the end of Lynch’s career, the Magellan fund was known to hold more than 1,000 individual stock positions at any given time.

-Besides from holding a high number of stocks, Lynch was also diversified by industry.
+Besides holding a high number of stocks, Lynch was also diversified by industry.
 This is not surprising given that he was an investment professional.

 More uniquely, Lynch also diversified his portfolio based on the expected earnings growth of the underlying businesses.
 Namely: